-The zoo caters for kids with specialized workshops, zookeepers talks (in Dutch, but you can ask questions in English) and organised feeding times.
+The zoo caters to kids with specialized workshops, zookeepers talks (in Dutch, but you can ask questions in English) and organized feeding times.

 Artis zoo gets pretty busy on a sunny day so we recommend getting skip the line tickets if going at prime visiting time

 Amsterdam’s canals are the most interesting feature of the city for kids who will no doubt notice the many colorful boats floating in the canals of Amsterdam city center.

 What children may not realize is that while some boats are for transport, some are for living.

 They have the most interesting nooks and crannies and children will love to see what you can do with a small space!

 To experience life on a houseboat you have several options.